makinacorpus/php-profiling/README.md

             # percentiles.
 Summaries are computed on the client side (ie.
             # your site) in opposition to histograms which are computed on
             # the service (ie. in Prometheus).
+            # You may or may not define quantiles, in this example we define
+            # the defaults being applied if none providen.
             some_summary:
                 type: summary
                 help: Some summary
                 labels: [action, method, foo]
+                quantiles: [0.01, 0.05, 0.5, 0.95, 0.99]

             # Histogram is a statistical distribution analysis of some value
             # using buckets.
 Buckets are supposed to be pre-defined in this
             # schema.
 Histograms are computed in the server side (ie. in
             # Prometheus) in opposition to summaries which are computed on
             # the client side (ie. your site).
+            # You may or may not define buckets, in this example we define
+            # the defaults being applied if none providen.
+            # It is strongly recommended, for histogram usage, that you define
+            # explicitely your own buckets depending on expected values for
+            # each sample definition.
             some_histogram:
                 type: histogram
                 help: request durations in milliseconds
                 labels: [action, method, foo]
+                buckets: [0.005, 0.01, 0.025, 0.05, 0.075, 0.1, 0.25, 0.5, 0.75, 1.0, 2.5, 5.0, 7.5, 10.0]
 ```

 Then, at the point in code where you need to profile, inject the